Rasmus20B/burn_fm/fmp_format.md

 - Each step is stored as a 24 byte subarray, most commonly starting with '2, 1'.
 - The 3rd byte of each subarray can be used to index the "instruction directory"
 - **Important**: When script runs into space constraits, simple key ref does not suffice.
 Segments of the array are stored at **Path** [17].[5].[script].[4], rather than key-value.

+- Script attributes should be parsed in order of appearance in file format.
+If the script content appears first, store it's id ith the contant, with a blank name field and other options.
+Then when we find the name in the metadata directory, just look for the corresponding script and fill in the name.

+### [17].[5].[script].[4]
+- Used when script exceeds size limitations. replaces key of 4 in script directory ([17].[5].[script]).

 ### List of Instructions
 #### 1. Perform Script